Text/WhatsApp UK (+44) 7352 088 604

 Emotional Health Versus Mental Health & What I Taught

-In my healthcare career, about twenty years ago, I served as a national healthcare trainer for large care providers.
+Coach Michelle's healthcare career, spanning over twenty years, saw her serving as a UK national healthcare trainer for large care providers.
 At that time, mental health training focused almost exclusively on conditions like schizophrenia, agoraphobia, and other severe psychiatric disorders.
 No one was discussing the grief of losing a pet or the overwhelm of everyday stress.
 Today, far too often, ordinary human emotions are treated as medical issues, which distorts how people experience and seek support.

 The Medicalisation of Emotional Health

 Our current systems tend to medicalise emotional health, offering solutions that are expedient but often superficial.
-Such an approach may facilitate a return to work, but it frequently bypasses deeper underlying causes.
-Talk therapy is powerful and valuable, but when it comes to trauma such as PTSD or complex PTSD, the spoken word alone often cannot reach the amygdala, the fear-driven region of the brain.
+Such an approach may facilitate a return to work, but frequently bypasses deeper underlying causes.
+Talk therapy is powerful and valuable, but when it comes to trauma such as PTSD or complex PTSD (childhood trauma), the spoken word alone often cannot reach the amygdala, the fear-driven region of the brain.

 The NHS and pharmaceutical industry have undoubtedly given us extraordinary benefits, providing almost universal access to free treatment and prescriptions.
 Yet the solutions offered have often been insufficient, as the system has focused on a single route to healing: the biochemical model.
 This has left many people without lasting answers, avoiding surgery or repeated medications because the root causes of their suffering remain unaddressed.

-My Cycles of NHS Referrals, Misdiagnosis & Ineffective Treatments
+Coach Michelle's Cycles of NHS Referrals, Misdiagnosis & Ineffective Treatments.

-In my healthcare career, about twenty years ago, I served as a national healthcare trainer for large care providers.
-At that time, mental health training focused almost exclusively on conditions like schizophrenia, agoraphobia, and other severe psychiatric disorders.
-No one was discussing the grief of losing a pet or the overwhelm of everyday stress.
-Today, far too often, ordinary human emotions are treated as medical issues, which distorts how people experience and seek support.
+From care worker to care manager, to regional & national healthcare trainer for large care providers, public & private, Coach Michelle trained mental health courses focussing almost exclusively on life-limiting conditions like schizophrenia, agoraphobia & other severe psychiatric disorders.
+Society was not discussing the grief of losing a pet or the overwhelm of everyday stress.
+Today however, far too often, ordinary human emotions are treated as medical issues, which distorts how people experience and seek support.

-Our current systems tend to medicalise emotional health, offering solutions that are expedient but often superficial.
+Our current UK systems tend to medicalise emotional health, offering solutions that are expedient but often superficial.
 Such an approach may facilitate a return to work, but it frequently bypasses deeper underlying causes.
-Talk therapy is powerful and valuable, but when it comes to trauma such as PTSD or complex PTSD, the spoken word alone often cannot reach the amygdala, the fear-driven region of the brain.
+Talk therapy is powerful, valuable & necessary in the right conditions, but when it comes to trauma such as PTSD or complex PTSD, or functional neurological disorders (FND) spoken language alone often cannot access the fear-driven centre of the brain: the amygdala, which governs our most primal responses.

 TREATMENTS & Learning from International Experts.

-Experts like Sebern Fisher and Bessel van der Kolk in the field of developmental trauma, or Complex PTSD, have largely shifted their trauma-focused PTSD work to include neurofeedback.
-Their experience echoes mounting evidence of neurofeedback’s efficacy in helping the brain restore balance and resilience, particularly for those whose trauma is deeply embedded in neurological pathways.
+Experts like Sebern Fisher and Bessel van der Kolk in the field of developmental trauma, or Complex PTSD, have largely shifted their trauma-focused PTSD work to include neurofeedback as standard practice in working with trauma.
+Their experience echoes mounting evidence of neurofeedback’s efficacy in helping the brain restore balance and resilience, particularly for those whose trauma is deeply embedded in neurological pathways causing cycles of behavioural, emotional and physical ill-health, from addictions to relationship dramas.

 Over-Arousal and Under-Arousal: Symptoms Mislabelled